sjorsvanheuveln/beepr/README.md

 `beepr2` is an R package that contains one function, `beep()`, with one purpose: To make it easy to play notification sounds when running your R script.
 It is intended to be useful, for example, if you are running a long analysis in the background and want to know when it's ready.

-`beepr2` is a forked version of the original from <a href="/rasmusab/beepr">rasmusab/beepr</a> and all respects and kudos go out to him for making the original package as this almost a 100% copy.
+`beepr2` is an extended version of the original from <a href="/rasmusab/beepr">rasmusab/beepr</a> and all respects and kudos go out to him for making the original package as this is almost a 100% copy.
 The goal of this adjusted package is to expand the library with even more sounds, so you can even have a better time working with R.

 Also massive thanks to <a href="http://themushroomkingdom.net">themushroomkingdom.net</a> for uploading all those amazing nostalgic sounds, which are super suitable triumhing the finishing of a heavy script.
 Cheers!